-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and comply with the Articles of Association of the Company and the UAE Federal Law No. (32) of 2021 (as amended).
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS Accounting Standards") and comply with the Articles of Association of the Company as well as the UAE Federal Law No. (32) of 2021 (as amended) and Federal Decree-Law No 47 of 2022 on the Taxation of Corporations and Businesses, Corporate Tax Law ("UAE CT Law").
 Details of the Group's accounting policies are included in Note 4.